ceremonial masks

 Quilted, stitched, pieced, appliqued, embroidered, beaded, painted (on lips), constructed

-Other masks – like Sparrow and Knave (seen above and below) - became part bird and part human-ish.
-Conceptually, I began to think of the mask as a flight from normalcy.
+Masks Sparrow and Knave (seen above and below) became part bird and part human-ish.
+Masks are “flights” from normality.
 Shakespearean characters, being fiction, are also removed from our normal life.
-At this point, their crowns became the crests of birds.
-I was masking fiction, so to speak.
+Crowns became the crests of birds.
+I was masking fiction (masking the mask).

 KNAVE, 28” x 17” x 7”; Cotton, silk, felt, and glass and costume jewelry beads; Quilted, stitched, pieced, appliqued, embroidered, beaded, constructed